Manox96/Web-Dev-For-Beginners/README.md

 **Hearty thanks to our authors Jen Looper, Chris Noring, Christopher Harrison, Jasmine Greenaway, Yohan Lasorsa, Floor Drees, and sketchnote artist Tomomi Imura!**

-# Are you a student?
+# Are you a student??

 Get started with the following resources: